-What is a FDA Recall?
+What is an FDA Recall?
 Why do they happen?

 Food recalls can be triggered for a variety of reasons, from mislabeling to contaminated products.
 In the United States, the U.S. Food and Drug Administration (FDA) is responsible for monitoring food safety and issuing food recalls when necessary.
 A recall occurs when a manufacturer or distributor takes back their product due to health risks associated with it.

-We have a FDA Recall blog that has a list of FDA food recalls for 2023.
+We have an FDA Recall blog that has a list of FDA food recalls for 2025.

 Why Are FDA Recalls Difficult?